mmontossi/indexers/README.md

             match_all
           end
         end
+        traits :shop
       end
     end
   end

   trait :shop do
     filter do
-      bool do
-        must do
       if shop
         term do
           _parent shop.id
-            end
-          end
         end
       end
     end